chrischenlixing/CS6220FinalProject/README.md

 # User Conversion API

-This project provides a containerized Flask-based API for predicting user conversion using a pre-trained Random Forest model.
+This project provides a containerized Flask-based API for predicting TMall's user conversion using a pre-trained Random Forest model.
 The API processes JSON input and returns a prediction along with the confidence level.

 ---